scaleoutsean/awesome-solidfire/README.md

 - [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
 - OpenStack users may be able to [use SolidFire with Cinder CSI Plugin for Kubernetes](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md) - a demo and notes can be found [here](https://scaleoutsean.github.io/2022/03/02/openstack-solidfire-part-2.html)
-- My own [SolidFire CSI](https://github.com/scaleoutsean/solidfire-csi) driver is not officially supportted and has been tested in small environments.
-At release it targets 1.25- 1.34 and is aimed at self-sufficient Kubernetes users.
-See the [introductory blog post](https://scaleoutsean.github.io/2026/03/06/solidfire-csi-driver.html) to see what it does differently.
+- My own [SolidFire CSI](https://github.com/scaleoutsean/solidfire-csi) driver is not officially supported and has been tested only in small environments.
+At release it targets Kubernetes 1.34+ and is aimed at self-sufficient Kubernetes users.
+See the [introductory blog post](https://scaleoutsean.github.io/2026/03/06/solidfire-csi-driver.html) to understand what it does differently.
 It was developed on vanilla Kubernetes, Talos Linux and k0rdent k0s from start.

 #### SolidFire Operator for Kubernetes